How It Works

 Outlining Tip #2

-As you think about your characters and arcs, you have to decide where to begin the outlining process.
-Start with the arc that is most prominent in your mind's eye.
-What is the big question of your story?
-Whatever it is, it should be progressed in every chapter.
-Outlining this first will give your story a backbone for the other arcs to follow.
-Then repeat the arc outlining process for all the arcs you have created.
+As you think about your story, you have to decide where to begin the outlining process.
+Start with the Story Element that is most prominent in your mind's eye or the big question of your story.
+Outlining this one thing first will give your story a backbone for the other Story Elements to follow.
+Then repeat the outlining process for all the elements you have created.
 If you haven't already, combine the different actions that happen in each arc into the summary for each chapter.
-As you move from chapter to chapter focus on how the arcs fit together vs just listing the different plot points.
+As you move from chapter to chapter focus on how the Beats fit together vs just listing the different plot points.
 You should be able to read the summary as a cohesive snippet.
 Keep in mind that these summaries do not need to be perfect as they will likely change as you iterate over the story, but they will set a strong foundation for the narrative.

 Michael Green